Will geopolitical Moses manage to bite the economic Elephant.

 Where more global plans for Chinese money is building Warsaw, which wants to sell Beijing the remains of its infrastructure heritage.
 Since 2013, almost 300 trains have been sent from China to Europe.
 The total volume of cargoes exceeded the sum of 1 billion dollars.
 In 2017, China promises to bring their number to a thousand.
 Since Poland is today the westernmost point where the "broad, Russian" railway track reaches, Warsaw is absolutely convinced that in any scenario the transcontinental Chinese railway will still pass through it.

 However, only the Polish Poles do not intend to limit themselves.
 Warsaw develops and declares a whole gamut of plans covering "any possible options".
-Among them, as obvious enough - to join the railway corridor with Belarus - is also highly questionable, such as the closure of the Scandinavian ferry crossings in case if China chooses the main Russian Northern Sea Route as the main one.
-At the same time, why should Finnish or Norwegian ferries go to Poland, and not just to Germany and the Netherlands, or why do Chinese ships transfer cargo in Northern Scandinavia to a piece of iron, then again to load them into ferries instead of immediately bypassing Scandinavia and unload, say, In the Netherlands - remains a mystery.
+Among them, as obvious enough - to join the railway corridor with Belarus, - and extremely dubious, such as the closure of the Scandinavian ferry crossings in case if China chooses the main Russian Northern Sea Route as the main one.
+At the same time, why should Finnish or Norwegian ferries go to Poland, and not immediately to Germany and the Netherlands, or why do Chinese ships transfer cargoes in Northern Scandinavia to a piece of iron, then again reload them on ferries instead of immediately bypassing Scandinavia and unload, say, in the Netherlands - remains a mystery.
 Moreover, the main goal of the project is to minimize the number of trans-shipments between different types of transport.

 However, the Polish plans have a significant threat.
 For almost a year now, Beijing has made it very clear that out of all the possible variants of the "way", the most promising and economically advantageous option is through Kazakhstan and Russia, which, of course, inevitably leads to Belarus and then to Poland, but the final key point of the route considers all The same German city of Duisburg.
 And, if necessary, the Chinese can fully extend the "wide gauge", since Duisburg will serve as a key fork in the traffic flow further to London, Madrid and Milan.